Code-Institute-Submissions/FeedMe/README.md

 ### User Story Five:

-As a user I would like to add, edit or delete my own recipes.
+As a user I would like to add, edit, update or delete my own recipes.

 ### User Story Six: